AET-DevOps25/team-git-push-force/infrastructure/README.md

 This directory contains the infrastructure as code (IaC) for the Concepter application using Terraform and Ansible.

+This is currently deactivated!
+We are using Helm Charts for K8s deployments.

 ## Overview

 The infrastructure consists of: